victorwu89/railstate-gatsby-website/content/pages/success/index.md

 title: Success
 ---

-Thank you. <br />
-I will answer to your message as soon as possible.
+Thank you for contacting us.
+We will get back to you as soon as possible. <br />